 The Price School of Education (PSOE) of Reinhardt University is dedicated to creating effective teachers who demonstrate quality teaching and a strong sense of professionalism founded in a solid commitment to the teaching philosophy of differentiated instruction and the PSOE Policies for Professionalism.
 A critical part of the developing professionalism of all education candidates is attained through establishing a knowledge base of ethical standards as identified in the Code of Ethics for Educators prescribed by the Professional Standards Commission (PSC), the agency responsible for certification, preparation, and conduct of personnel employed in the public schools of the State of Georgia.
-An education candidate is defined as any student taking classes offered in the program of study from the Price School of Education.
+An education candidate is defined as any student taking classes in the PSOE